- Costs and Responsibilities

-- Attach proof of passing the course to your application
+- Complete the Trappers Education course and attach proof of passing the course to your application

-- A copy of your Trapper Education Course Certificate
+- A copy of your Trapper Education Course Certificate; and,

-- Please note if this application is for private property, you must include the management unit in which the property is located
+- If this application is for private property, the management unit in which the property is located

 - Fish and Wildlife Identification (FWID) to apply.
 The FWID is obtained through BC Hunting Online